-Sl No. Metric No. Metric 1.
-1.1.2 Percentage of Programmes where syllabus revision was carried out during the last five years (20) 2.
-1.2.1 Percentage of new courses introduced of the total number of courses across all Programmes offered during the last five years. )) 3.
-1.2.2 Percentage of Programmes in which Choice Based Credit System (CBCS) / elective course system has been implemented (current year data) 2 4.
-2.2.2 Student - Full time teacher ratio (current year data) (10) 5.
-2.4.2 Average percentage of full time teachers with Ph.D. during the last five years (10) 6.
-2.6.3 Average pass percentage of students (Current year data) (10))) 7.
-3.2.3 Average number of research projects per teacher funded by government and non-government agencies during the last five years 5) 8.
-3.4.7 Bibliometrics of the publications during the last five years based on average citation index in Scopus/ Web of Science or PubMed/ Indian Citation Index n 9.
-3.4.8 Bibliometrics of the publications during the last five years based on Scopus / Web of Science - h-index of the university (12) , 10.
-4.2.7 E-content is developed by teachers: 1.
-For e-PG-Pathshala 2.
-For CEC (Under Graduate) 3.
-For SWAYAM 4.
-For other MOOCs platform 5.
-For NPTEL/NMEICT/any other Government initiative 6.
-For institutional LMS Options: A. Any 5 of the above B. Any 4 of the above C. Any 3 of the above D. Any 2 of the above E. None of the above 11.
-4.3.2 Student - Computer ratio (current year data) (1) 3) 1)
+Sl No. Metric No. Metric

+1. 1.1.2 Percentage of Programmes where syllabus revision was carried out during the last five years st

+(20)

+2. 1.2.1 Percentage of new courses introduced of the total number of courses across all Programmes offered during the last five years.
+(20)

+2 1.2.2 Demonstrate of Duagnosman in which Chaica Daged Chadit System (CDCS) / alast (30)

+3. 1.2.2 Percentage of Programmes in which Choice Based Credit System (CBCS) / electrourse system has been implemented (current year data) (20)

+4. 2.2.2 Student Full time teacher ratio (aurrent year date) (20)

+4. 2.2.2 Student - Full time teacher ratio (current year data) (10)

+5. 2.4.2 Average percentage of full time teachers with Ph.D. during the last five years (10)

+6. 2.6.3 Average pass percentage of students (Current year data) ()

+Trivingo puss percentuge of sounding (current year annu) (10)

+7. 3.2.3 Average number of research projects per teacher funded by government and non -

+government agencies during the last five years

+(5)

+8. 3.4.7 Bibliometrics of the publications during the last five years based on average citat tion

+index in Scopus/ Web of Science or PubMed/ Indian Citation Index

+(13)

+9. 3.4.8 Bibliometrics of the publications during the last five years based on Scopus /

+Web of Science - h-index of the university

+(12)

+10. 4.2.7 E-content is developed by teachers:

+1. For e-PG-Pathshala

+2. For CEC (Under Graduate)

+3. For SWAYAM

+4. For other MOOCs platform

+5. For NPTEL/NMEICT/any other Government initiative6.
+For institutional LMS

+o.
+For institutional Livis

+Options:

+A. Any 5 of the above

+B. Any 4 of the above

+C. Any 3 of the above Opt one

+D. Any 2 of the above

+E. None of the above

+2. Profile of the doore (3)

+11. 4.3.2 Student - Computer ratio (current year data) (-)

+r ( ,, (11)

-12. 5.1.1 Average percentage of students benefited by scholarships and freeships provided by the Government during the last five years (5) 13.
+12. 5.1.1 Average percentage of students benefited by scholarships and freeships provided

+the Government during the last five years

+(5)

+Manual for Universities 13.
 5.2.1 Average percentage of placement of outgoing students during the last five years (15) 14.
 6.3.4 Average percentage of teachers attending professional development Programmes viz., Orientation Programmes, Refresher Course, Short Term Course, Faculty Development Programmes during the last five years (8) 15.
-6.5.4 Quality assurance initiatives of the institution include: Regular meeting of Internal Quality Assurance Cell (IQAC); timely submission of Annual Quality Assurance Report (AQAR) to NAAC; Feedback collected, analysed and used for improvements Academic Administrative Audit (AAA) and initiation of follow up action Participation in NIRF ISO Certification NBA or any other quality audit Options: Any 4 of the above Any 3 of the above Any 1 of the above None of the above Opt one Opt one
+6.5.4 Quality assurance initiatives of the institution include: Regular meeting of Internal Quality Assurance Cell (IQAC); timely submission of Annual Quality Assurance Report (AQAR) to NAAC; Feedback collected, analysed and used for improvements Academic Administrative Audit (AAA) and initiation of follow up action Participation in NIRF ISO Certification NBA or any other quality audit Options: Any 4 of the above Any 3 of the above Any 2 of the above None of the above None of the above (6)